agnelvishal/Distance-between-camera-and-object/README.md

-# ChessCoinDetection
+# Physical-distance-between-Objects
 The file named "Calculate" is used to find the distance between objects.
-The file named "BGr3 (12)" is used to caliberate the camera.
+The file named "Calibrate" is used to caliberate the camera by using an object whose size is known.